Last Updated on June 3, 2026

 Day 10 – Option 2 – Day trip to Braga

-For another great trip from Porto and a different taste of Northern Portugal, I highly recommend visiting Braga.
+Another option for your last day in Porto is a day trip to Braga, which is a completely different taste of Northern Portugal.
 Just like Aveiro, Braga is easy to get to by taking an urban train from São Bento station.
-The journey takes a little over an hour and costs €2-6 ( depending on the time and day of the week ).
-Once you reach Braga, the city center is just a short 5 minute walk from the train station.
+The journey takes a little over an hour and costs €2-6 (depending on the time and day of the week).
+Once you reach Braga, the city center is just a short 5-minute walk from the train station.

 Braga is the 3rd largest city in Portugal, which came to me as a surprise, because it has a very small town feel.
 Braga is regarded as the religious center of the country and this is very apparent, as you start walking around the city.
 Seems like there’s a church every way you turn and there are in fact more than 30 of them.
 While it’s virtually impossible to visit them all on a day trip from Porto, the ancient Sé Catedral is definitely worth a stop.